FalkoGuderian/HeadacheDiary/README.md

 1. **Manual Entry**: Fill out the comprehensive form with headache details
 2. **Quick Fill Assistant**: Click "Quick Fill" (button with microphone and pencil icons left of "Record" header) for guided AI-powered data entry
    - **Text Input**: Type your responses to the assistant's questions
-   - **Voice Input**: Click the microphone button in the chat to speak your answers (requires Chrome/Safari/Firefox browsers and microphone access)
+   - **Voice Input**: Click the microphone button (🎤) in the chat input area to speak your answers
+     - First time: You'll see a permission prompt - allow microphone access
+     - Recording appears with a red background and countdown timer
+     - Click microphone again or "Stop" to end recording
+     - Speech is automatically transcribed and processed
+   - **Text-to-Speech**: Click the speaker button (🔊) to hear questions read aloud
+   - **Progress Management**: Save progress and resume sessions anytime during data entry
 3. **Import CSV**: Upload existing headache data from CSV files

 ### Analyzing Patterns